-The problem areas on the skin (lesions) start as slightly red and scaly patches that are round or oval.
+The problem areas on the skin (lesions) often start as slightly red and scaly patches that are round or oval.
 They usually appear on the face, upper arms, neck, and upper middle of the body.
 After these lesions go away, the patches turn light-colored (hypopigmented).

-The provider may recommend the following treatments:
+Your provider may recommend the following treatments:

 - Mild steroid creams

 - Medicine, called immunomodulators, applied to the skin to reduce inflammation

 - Treatment with ultraviolet light to control the inflammation

 - Medicines by mouth or shots to control the dermatitis, if severe

 Pityriasis alba usually goes away on its own with patches returning to normal pigment over many months.